 While there is no evidence that low dopamine levels directly cause depression, they can

 Often, a person with catatonic depression cannot respond to questions a doctor may ask them.

 Therefore, a doctor may begin a diagnosis by asking the person’s loved ones about the symptoms.
 The doctor might ask when the symptoms first appeared and what makes them worse or better.

 A doctor will also try to rule out other medical conditions that have similar symptoms to catatonic depression.

-For example, a condition called neuroleptic malignant syndrome can occur if a person has an adverse reaction to antipsychotic medications.
+For example, neuroleptic malignant syndrome can occur if a person has an adverse reaction to antipsychotic medications.
 This condition has similar symptoms to catatonic depression.

 The doctor may also order imaging studies to ensure a person does not have a brain tumor or another condition that could cause catatonia.

 A doctor will also observe a person’s posture, listen to any communication they may make, and watch their movements.